jjzsilva9/jjzsilva9/README.md

 Hi, I’m @jjzsilva9 <br>
-I’m an incoming CS fresher at the University of York.
-Currently this github mainly stores my code for CS50x, CS50GD, and CS50W, as well as my A Level NEA project.
+I’m a CS student at the University of York.

+Interested in modern web development and games.